kam-cheng/Northcoders-News-API/README.md

 - 200 returns empty array if article_id is valid but there are no comments
 - 404 error if article_id does not exist
 - 400 error if user input of article_id is invalid

+# DELETE /api/comments/:comment_id

+- deletes comment based on comment_id
+- responds with 204 status and no content

+- 404 if comment_id does not exist
+- 400 if user input is invalid